0 Part Course |

 Construction Phase

 A critical worksheet within a project financing financial model.
-However, there is a large commonality in its structure across all sectors.
+However, there is a high degree of commonality in its structure across all sectors.

 • staged payments;